stephanenicolas/android-studio-unit-test-plugin/README.md

 android-studio-unit-test-plugin
 ===============================

 Android Studio IDE support for Android gradle unit tests.
-Prepared for Robolectric.

 This plugin will mark test directories and resolve `testCompile` dependencies.
-It also sets up the correct system properties for Robolectric.
+It also sets up the correct system properties so that Robolectric will work if you are using it.

 ![alt tag](https://raw.githubusercontent.com/evant/android-studio-unit-test-plugin/master/screenshots/idea.png)